How to Write a Screenplay

 Get into the heads of your characters

-Try writing a detailed outline and short biographies of the characters before writing your actual script.
+You should focus on pre-writing.
 Avoid creating the plot and dialogue as you go along: no one will be interested in a rambling, disjointed script.
-You must know your characters' likes, dislikes, personality traits, and worst secrets.
-You should also know the ending of your script before you begin writing.
+You must know your characters' likes, dislikes, personality traits, and worst secrets; creating a character sketch of your main characters will help ensure you know your leads well.
+You should also know the ending of your movie before you begin writing.
 The basic structure of any compelling story has three parts: namely, a beginning, a middle, and an end.
 Not clear enough?
 The beginning should establish the main characters and their situations, the middle should involve the characters struggling against a conflict in order to achieve a goal, and the end should be about the resolution of the conflict.

 Make every scene count

-While writing, remember that every scene must advance the plot (or sub-plot) of your script in some way.
+While writing, remember that every scene must advance the plot (or sub-plot) of your film in some way.
 Use every scene to show something important about the characters, create conflict, or provide a critical flashback.
 If your scenes are irrelevant to the plot, they will bore the audience.
-Aim for a total script length of approximately 100 pages.
+Aim for a total screenplay length of approximately 100 pages.

 You must also categorize your movie at the outset.
 Is it a comedy or a drama?
 Is it action, horror, or a documentary?
 Who is your target audience?
 What themes will you address?
 A movie with an ambiguous and indefinable plot will not get noticed.